awsdocs/amazon-workspaces-administration-guide/doc_source/amazon-workspaces-vpc.md

 If you prefer, you can create a VPC with two public subnets\.
 To provide internet access to WorkSpaces in public subnets, configure the directory to assign Elastic IP addresses automatically or manually assign an Elastic IP address to each WorkSpace\.

+**Prerequisites**
+If you aren't already familiar with working with VPCs and subnets, we recommend reading [ VPC and Subnet Sizing for IPv4](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Subnets.html#vpc-sizing-ipv4) in the *Amazon VPC User Guide* before performing the following tasks\.

 **Topics**
 + [Step 1: Create a VPC](#create-vpc-public-subnet)
 + [Step 2: Add a Second Public Subnet](#add-second-public-subnet)